Abubakarshaikh/Abubakarshaikh/README.md

 ## I'm a Flutter Developer!!

-- 🌱 I’m currently learning Flutter, while becoming more badass in flutter
+- 🌱 I’m currently learning Flutter while becoming more badass in Flutter.
-- 👯 I’m looking to collaborate with other flutter developers
+- 👯 I’m looking to collaborate with other Flutter developers.
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to read

 ### Connect with me: